pyapp-org/pyapp/README.rst

 Many features inspired by Django, but modified to be more general for use outside of web applications.

-With pyApp 4.0, support for versions of Python < 3.6 are no longer supported.
+With pyApp 4.0, versions of Python < 3.6 are no longer supported.

 So what do we handle?